AliZidan/book-tracking/README.md

 # How can you run unit test:

-1) "npm test" in the repo directory
+1) Run "npm test" in the repo directory

 ![alt text](https://i.ibb.co/25LgnxL/run.png)